 B. New Early College High School CMS currently operates two early college high schools in partnership with UNC Charlotte and four middle college high schools with Central Piedmont Community College (CPCC).
-The proposed early college will be the district's first in partnership with CPCC.
-Adding a new early college high school on CPCC's central campus increases access to and preparation for college level courses.
-Students in middle and early colleges are expected to take a course load comprised primarily of college level courses by the 11th grade.
-Funding is being realigned to cover the cost of student fees, supplies and materials in preparation for this school opening in fall 2023.
-Supplies and Materials 400,000
+The proposed early college will be the district first in partnership with CPCC.
+Adding a pay only continue to the control of the cont Supplies and Materials 400,000 funding will be allocated to cover these necessary improvements.